HERA-Team/librarian/docs/Searching.md

 of search information.
 (There are some clauses that don’t technically *need* a payload, but JSON syntax demands that you put something.)

+**NOTE**: You *cannot* have two clauses with the same name in the same query.
+This is a limitation of the JSON format.
+For instance, you cannot have `"name-matches": "%.xx.uv"` and `"name-matches": "%.yy.uv"` in the example above.
+In that case only the last clause is used.
+Such a search would require two separate queries.

 Most search clauses filter on *attributes* of the items you’re searching for.
 For instance, every file has an attribute called `size` that is the size of that file, measured in bytes.
 There are clauses named `size-is-exactly`,